History of Forestry and Forestry Definitions

-There are so many great topics to explore within forestry.
-Below you will find a brief history of forestry and a list of forestry definitions.
+There are so many great topics to explore.
+Below you will find a brief history and a list of definitions.
 Read on for links to blogs and infographics covering the lifecycle of a tree, parts of a tree and an overview of some products made from trees.

 The planned management of forests began in the 1800s.
-It is important to be knowledgeable about the history of forestry to fully understand today's management practices.
-Below you will find a brief overview of the history of forestry, however, you are encouraged to dig deeper for a more thorough representation of the timeline.
+It is important to be knowledgeable about the history to understand today's management practices fully.
+Below you will find a brief overview of the history; however, you are encouraged to dig deeper for a more thorough representation of the timeline.

 Prior to the European Settlement